 - Due to the high number of applications we receive it is not possible to give individual feedback on unsuccessful applications.

-- Your place on the scheme is conditional on your attendance at a one day induction on Saturday 17th March, 2018.
+- Your place on the scheme is conditional on your attendance at a one day induction (date TBC).
 If you are unable to attend the induction day, the offer of a place on the scheme will be withdrawn.

 - Successful candidates will be required to pay a nominal fee of £150 + VAT for the scheme.

 - Whilst every effort will be made to help you find suitable jobs, there is no guarantee that trainees will be able to find work during the scheme and Sara Putt Associates cannot guarantee to get you work.